Types, equations, dimensions and the Pi theorem: Similarity theory and the Pi theorem

 where $\Pi_i = b_i / (a_1^{p_{i1}} \dots a_k^{p_{ik}})$ for $i = 1, \dots, m$.
 On page 42ff, the author comments that the term ``physical relationship'' for $f$ ``is used to emphasize that it should obey the covariance principle'' and, further, that the $\Pi$-theorem is ``completely obvious at an intuitive level'' and that ``it is clear that physical laws should not depend on the choice of units'' and that this ``was realized long ago, and concepts from dimensional analysis were in use long before the $\Pi$-theorem had been explicitly recognized, formulated and proved formally'' among others, by ``Galileo, Newton, Fourier, Maxwell, Reynolds and Rayleigh''.
 Indeed, one of the most successful applications of the theorem was Reynolds' scaling law for fluid flows in pipes in 1883, well before Buckingham's seminal papers \citep{Buckingham1914, Buckingham1915}.

 Here we do not discuss applications of the $\Pi$-theorem, but its relevance for data analysis, parameter identification, and sensitivity analysis is obvious: the computational cost of these algorithms is typically exponential in the number of parameters.
 The theorem allows cost reductions that are exponential in the number of parameters with independent dimensions.
-In the case of $f$, for example, the theorem allows to reduce the cost from $N^{k + m}$ to $N^m$ where $N$ denotes a sampling size.
+In the case of $f$, for example, the theorem allows the cost to be reduced from $N^{k + m}$ to $N^m$ where $N$ denotes a sampling size.
 In data-based modelling and machine learning, this can make the difference between being able to solve a problem in principle and being able to solve it in practice.

-The bottom line is that, even though DA and the $\Pi$-theorem were formulated at a time in which computer based modeling was not available and were mainly motivated by the questions of model similarity mentioned above, they are still very relevant today.
+The bottom line is that, even though DA and the $\Pi$-theorem were formulated at a time in which computer based modelling was not available and were mainly motivated by the questions of model similarity mentioned above, they remain highly relevant today.

 For us, the challenge is to understand how to apply dependent types to 1) systematically check the dimensional consistency of expressions and 2) assist DA.